FaxHack/PathSeeker/README.md

   Pinpoint new chunks, old generation chunks, and more with near-perfect accuracy to keep your exploration one step ahead.

 - **Base Finder**
   Uncover hidden bases and dungeons effortlessly, giving you the edge in anarchy gameplay.

+- **Pitch40Util**
+  Used alongside meteors pitch40.
+Auto sets min and max bounds so that you continue to gain height.
+Also has an auto firework mode for when you lose velocity.

+- **TrailFollower** (Requires XaeroPlus)
+Follows trails in all dimensions using either pitch40 or baritone.
+May break on path splits or other cases.

+- **NoJumpDelay**
+  Removes delay between jumps.

 > [!TIP]
 > Use Base Finder with NewerNewChunks to drastically improve your chances of locating uncharted bases.